Kraftland/mcctl/readme.md

 ```

 Check if you have environment variables set, either in `/etc/environment` or before `mcctl`

-Don't forget to add a `--unattended` option or you won't be able to inspect any output from script

 ***<u><mark>Warning: you have to manually restart the server, otherwise some plugins WON'T use new features.`/reload` or `/reload confirm`</mark></u>***